Download and Extract the XML File

 Navigate to WooCommerce/Settings to access the editor.
 Once the editor is open, click on the Products tab.
 Choose Store from the drop-down for Shop page and click the Save Changes button.

 Next click on the Advanced tab, here you’ll assign the rest of the WooCommerce pages from our demo content.
 Choose Shopping Cart from the drop-down for Cart page, Checkout for Checkout page, and My Account for the My account page.
 Make sure to click the Save Changes button once you’re finished.

 AMP Settings & Validation

-After you enable Native AMP, you may see a warning about validation errors.
-This is the AMP plugin doing it’s job… almost.
+After you enable Native/Standard AMP, you may see a warning about validation errors.
+This is the AMP plugin doing it’s job.

-The easiest way to be sure you have the best start you can, I suggest you click the checkbox below the Bulk Actions drop-down to select all entries.
+Even if all errors are marked as “New Accepted”, they pages they contain may not pas AMP validation.
+The easiest way to ensure you have the best start you can is to click the checkbox below the Bulk Actions drop-down to select all entries.
 Next choose Approve from the drop-down, and click Apply.
 Repeat this procedure on each page by clicking the navigation button at the top right of the table.
 Once you have approved all entries, you will be fully AMPed.